daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-03-03-Putnam-Lab-Oyster-16S-Analysis-in-Mothur.md

 We are going to generate a rarefaction curve and subsample to 19564 sequences.
 Calculating the observed number of OTUs using the Sobs metric (observed number of taxa) with a freq=100 to output the data for every 100 sequences samples - if you did every single sample that would be way too much data to output.

 ```
-rarefaction.single(shared=oyster.opti_mcc.shared, calc=sobs, freq=100)
+rarefaction.single(shared=oyster.shared, calc=sobs, freq=100)
 ```

 ```
 Output File Names:
-oyster.opti_mcc.groups.rarefaction
+oyster.groups.rarefaction
 ```

 We will want to keep this rarefaction file for our final output.

-You can look at this file with `nano oyster.opti_mcc.groups.rarefaction`.
-It contains the number of OTUs detected for every 100 sequences for each sample.
-Remember OTU = 0.03 cut off here, so that is the OTU distinction.
+You can look at this file with `nano oyster.groups.rarefaction`.
+It contains the number of ASVs detected for every 100 sequences for each sample.
 Series will be trucated after the number of sequences available in the sample.

 Next, rarefy the data to the minimum number of sequences, then the next command will rarefy and pull out that many sequences from each sample.
 If you want to sample a specific number, use subsample=#.
 You would want to do this if you have a super small sequence number in one group and you dont want to truncate the data for all groups by that much.
 If you leave subsample=T, mothur will calculate to the minimum size by default (we want to manually set the level in this case).
 Subsamples 1000 times and calculates the metrics we want with the number of otus.
 Sampling is random.